eudavi-old/shopshoes/README.md

 # Shopshoes

-E-Commerce developed to Systems Analysis, Projects and Development with RoR.
+E-Commerce developed for Systems Analysis, Projects and Development with RoR.

 ### Clone the repository